Date: 5 June 2018. Diagnosing a Bad

 Electro Battery in St. Pete.

-So, if you've wondered what I've been doing of late, now you know.
+So, if you have wondered what I've been doing of late, now you know.

 More upcoming.
 On installing the new bank I made mistakes.
 Those I